leomadori/GamesHub/README.md

 ## 2.1 King's Cup

 ### Game Description
-Kingscup is a card-based game where players take turns to draw cards and follow prompts.
-Each unique value of a card has a prompt associated to it, and the prompts remain the same regardless of the suit of the card (i.e., there are 13 different prompts * 4 different card suits).
+King' Cup is a card-based game where players take turns to draw cards and follow prompts.
+Each unique value of a card has a prompt associated with it, and the prompts remain the same regardless of the suit of the card (i.e., there are 13 different prompts * 4 different card suits).
 As the name suggests, the game revolves around the cards with the "King" value, with the game ending when the 4th King has been drawn.

+### Game Flow
+Designate an empty cup as the "King's Cup".
+After deciding who draws the cards first (i.e. via drawing lots or whichever method the players are comfortable with), the players will take turns drawing a card every turn.
+After each card's prompt has been played out, the next player in order (clockwise or anti-clockwise) will draw their card.
+Rinse and repeat.

 ### Card Values and Prompts
 In this version of the game, the card's values have the following associated prompts.